invoiceninja/dockerfiles/README.md

 ### Using mariadb instead of mysql

-To use MariaDB instead of MySQL, we use `docker-compose.override.yml`, open this file up and uncomment the mariadb configuration as required.
+To use MariaDB instead of MySQL, copy the `docker-compose.override.yml.example` file to `docker-compose.override.yml`.

 ### Support